vmware-tanzu/cartographer-site/content/docs/development/health-rules.md

 Match fields allow users to inspect arbitrary fields on an object in order to determine health.
 This is useful for objects which do not use conditions.
-Match fields also allow users to specify arbitrary fields on the object for messagePath, which explains the reason for failure to an end user.
+Match fields also allow users to specify arbitrary fields on the object for `messagePath`, which explains the reason for failure to an end user.

 Using match fields we can again replicate the behavior of the single condition type that we observed above.